What is the Equivalent Annual Annuity?

 EAA essentially smoothes out all cash flows and generates a single average cash flow for all periods that (when discounted) equal the project’s NPV.
 EAA is calculated using the following formula:

 r – Project discount rate (WACC)

 NPV – Net present value of project cash flows

 n – project life (in years)

 Suppose that Sally’s Doughnut Shop is considering purchasing one of two machines.
 Machine A is a dough mixing machine that has a useful life of 6 years.
 During this time, the machine will enable Sally to realize significant cost savings and represents an NPV of $4 million.
 Machine B is an icing machine that has a useful life of 4 years.
 During this time, the machine will allow Sally to reduce icing waste and represents an NPV of $3 million.
 Sally’s doughnuts have a cost of capital of 10%.
 Which machine should Sally invest in?

 This EAA number tells us what the average cash flow from each machine will be, given their NPVs and useful lives.
-Using the EAA method, we see that Machine B has a higher EAA; thus we would recommend that Sally’s invest in this machine.
-Another way to think of EAA would be that it measures the “efficiency” of each project (i.e., the average annual cash flow that the business will see).
+Using the EAA method, we see that Machine B has a higher EAA.
+Thus, we would recommend that Sally’s invest in this machine.
+Another way to think of EAA is that it measures the financial efficiency of each project (i.e., the average annual cash flow that the business will see).

 Using the traditional NPV approach, we see that Machine A has a higher NPV than Machine B. Thus, we would recommend that Sally’s invest in Machine A. However, which machine Sally’s decides to invest in depends on the business’ situation and goals.
 For instance, if the company is having trouble making interest payments on its debt, choosing a project with a lower NPV but higher average cash flows may be a better decision.
 In contrast, if the business is financially healthy, going with the highest NPV-project may be the way to go since this will provide the greatest financial benefit.